dependency-check-team/dependency-check/readme.md

 Success!
 All dependencies used in the code are listed in package.json
 $ dependency-check ./package.json --unused
 Success!
 All dependencies in package.json are used in the code

+# or with file input instead:

+$ dependency-check ./index.js
+Success!
+All dependencies used in the code are listed in package.json

+# even with globs and multiple inputs:

+$ dependency-check ./test/**/*.js ./lib/*.js
+Success!
+All dependencies used in the code are listed in package.json
 ```

 `dependency-check` exits with code 1 if there are discrepancies, in addition to printing them out